MS Mega Smeralda: Corsica Sardinia Ferries service

 The Color Festival was delivered to Corsica Sardinia Ferries in early January 2008, subsequently renamed Mega Smeralda and re-flagged in Italy with Genoa as her homeport.
 Reportedly, she was to be placed on Civitavecchia – Golfo Aranci or Livorno – Golfo Aranci service.
-In 2011, the ferry operated between Tolone, Ajaccio, Bastia, Nice, etc..
+In 2011, the ferry operated between Toulon, Ajaccio, Bastia, Nice, etc..

+It was withdrawn from service and laid up in the port of Genoa 3 March 2024.

 2013 Tour de France

 In June 2013, the Tour de France visited Corsica for the first time.
 To accommodate the Tour entourage, the organisers chartered the Mega Smeralda to house members of the organisation, media and others who worked on the Tour and to host press conferences, although the riders stayed in hotels in Porto-Vecchio.